Mahi2105013/fake-and-spam-detection/README.md

 # Fake and Spam Reviews Detection

 A machine learning project that detects fake, spam, and genuine product reviews using an ensemble of deep learning and traditional ML models.
-This project combines RoBERTa transformers, CNNs, XGBoost, and metadata features for robust multi-class classification.
+This project combines RoBERTa transformers, CNNs, XGBoost, and metadata features for robust multi-class classification with explainability(SHAP)

 ## 📋 Overview